Skip to main content

 Scope and Contents

-Photograph of a man doing a handstand.
+Photograph of a man doing a handstand on the street.

 Dates: c1930 - 1949